 Like the main application, the CLI is free and open-source.
-It supports most of Mockoon features, and we tried to make it as fast as possible.
+It supports all of Mockoon features, and we tried to make it as fast as possible.

 You can also list the running mock API processes to get some information about them (port, PID, CPU, memory, etc.) or stop them completely.

 It's also compatible with your data files in an older format as it automatically migrates them before running the mock.

 We chose to create an NPM package as it is a widely used and well-known format.
 It's also the technology we know best, and we wanted to be sure to create something simple to use, fast and lightweight.